But with culture changing so rapidly these days, it can feel like we’re caught in a whirlwind, spinning out of control.

 “We shape culture,” states CultureFeed, the Foundation’s new website, “and culture shapes us.”

-Where Hedgehog drills deep into the substrate of contemporary culture, CultureFeed surveys the cultural landscape and encourages cultural leaders and communicators to ensure Americans don’t lose site of our common future and the common good.
+Where Hedgehog drills deep into the substrate of contemporary culture, CultureFeed surveys the cultural landscape and encourages cultural leaders and communicators to ensure Americans don’t lose sight of our common future and the common good.
 In contrast to the thrust and parry of Hedgehog’s intellectual discourse, CultureFeed’s journalistic prose popularizes Institute language in order to clarify, persuade, and enlighten – to stimulate leaders’ mindfulness and resolve on the field of action.

 For now, CultureFeed is focused on K – 12 schooling, reaching out to educators and education leaders about the need to help mold the private and public character of our young.
 Featuring essays by pioneers like Eva Moskowitz and international analysts like Andreas Schleicher, CultureFeed seeks to reorient a necessary debate about academic achievement into a broader and more powerful discussion of character and achievement as private and public goods.
 CultureFeed strives to inspire educators to develop a better future for students both as individuals and as citizens of a democratic society.